slowernews/wisdom-tldr/README.md

 ###On conflicts

-Don't avoid conflict.
+Don't avoid relevant conflicts.
 Small conflicts will grow into big conflicts.<br>
 Neutrality is not possible.
 Anyway preserve your [freedom](#on-freedom).

 > *'I am either part of the solution or part of the problem.'*